bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Rogosinski/">Werner Wolfgang Rogosinski</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Arthur/">Arthur Cayley</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Arthur/">William Arthur</a>
-: In developing the algebra of matrices and work in non-euclidean and n-dimensional geometry.
+: Graduated from the University of Glasgow and after serving in World War I became a lecturer at Glasgow.

 ### 1895
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Aitken/">Alexander Craig Aitken</a>